Spam Rice Balls

 Begin by cooking your short-grain rice over a stove top or a rice cooker.
 Once cooked, measure 2 cups of the cooked rice and spread the rice over a plate to cool completely.
 Set aside.

-Over medium heat, saute the diced spam for about 5-10 minutes until browned and lightly crispy.
+Over medium heat, sauté the diced spam for about 5-10 minutes until browned and lightly crispy.

 Frying the spam

 Mix together the soy sauce, sugar, and sake in a separate bowl until combined.
-Pour this over the crispy spam cubes and continue to cook until the sauce caramelizes and coats the spam.
+Pour this over the crispy spam cubes and continue to cook until the sauce reduces and coats the spam.
 Set aside.

 Adding the sauce